rcc-uchicago/user-guide/docs/software/dev-tools.md

 To use NVIDIA Nsight System and Nsight Compute, load one of the available `cuda` modules.
 ```
 module load cuda/12.2
 ```
 To launch the corresponding GUI applications, use
 ```
 nsys-ui
 ```
 and
 ```
 ncu-ui
 ```
 You can also use the command-line interface `nsys` and `ncu`.
 Please refer to the [NVIDIA Nsight documentation](https://docs.nvidia.com/nsight-systems/index.html) for further details.

 [Intel VTune](https://www.intel.com/content/www/us/en/developer/tools/oneapi/vtune-profiler.html) is part of the oneAPI(C) software suite for optimizing application performance, system performance, and system configuration for HPC.
-To use the profilers, `vtune` and the GUI `vtune-gui`, you load the `oneapi` module
+To use the profilers, `vtune` and the GUI `vtune-gui`, in a [ThinLinc](../thinlinc/main.md) session, you load the `oneapi` module
 ```
-    module load oneapi/2023.1
+module load oneapi/2024.2
+vtune-gui
 ```